uswds/uswds-site/pages/patterns/create-a-profile/name.md

 ## Considerations
 ### Whether you need this data
-<b>Confirm you need this information.</b> As with all personal information, consider whether you need to collect it at all, and clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.
+<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all, and clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.
 For example, if you aren’t validating identity, you might not need to collect someone’s name, since a username will meet the need for account login.

 ### What to use
-<b>If you don’t need separate data elements.</b> If you don’t need to parse out the separate pieces of a person’s name, consider letting the user enter it into a single text field.
+<strong>If you don’t need separate data elements.</strong> If you don’t need to parse out the separate pieces of a person’s name, consider letting the user enter it into a single text field.

-<b>If the name information is for identity validation.</b>  Many people routinely use variations of their name depending on context.
+<strong>If the name information is for identity validation.</strong>  Many people routinely use variations of their name depending on context.
 Be specific about the name you are requesting.
 Clearly state the context, e.g., "Please enter your name exactly as it appears on your passport" so that users can successfully provide the requested information.

 ### Special use cases
-<b>If you need the name for correspondence.</b> If you are going to use the name information to address correspondence to the user, consider including a separate field that allows the user to specify how they’d like to be addressed.
+<strong>If you need the name for correspondence.</strong> If you are going to use the name information to address correspondence to the user, consider including a separate field that allows the user to specify how they’d like to be addressed.
 This reduces the potential for addressing someone in a way that they find disrespectful. <a href="https://www.w3.org/International/questions/qa-personal-names">Some cultures find it disrespectful</a> not to include an honorific (Dr., Professor, Mrs.), while others find it overly formal.

 If you won’t be addressing correspondence, avoid asking for the user’s title.
 Doing so may reveal their gender and marital status, which they might not want to do.
 If you do ask for their title, use an optional text input field, not a select.

-<b>If you are collecting information on a family.</b> Do not assume that partners or dependents of the person completing the form will have the same family name.
+<strong>If you are collecting information on a family.</strong> Do not assume that partners or dependents of the person completing the form will have the same family name.
 In many cultures, children have a variation of their parent’s family name.

-<b>If you will be displaying the names in a list.</b> Consider that some cultures expect names to be sorted by personal name, not surname.
+<strong>If you will be displaying the names in a list.</strong> Consider that some cultures expect names to be sorted by personal name, not surname.

 ## Usability Guidance